Saving water is important in terms of helping the environment, but in comparison it’s gas and electricity where you can save the real money.

 Changing your boiler to a grade A boiler could save you £300 a year.
 Also, take a closer look at the energy consumption of any replacement kitchen appliances you may buy, such as fridges and ovens.
 This could save you lots of money in the long run.

 Some of these changes may seem expensive in the short term but will save you lots of money in the longer term.
-If you don’t have the cash to splash, often just changing your habits can make all the difference, saving you more money than you'd think.
+If you don’t have the cash to splash, often just changing your habits or switching energy supplier can make all the difference, saving you more money than you'd think.